-The founders of ADHD Foundation established the Foundation in 2017 in order to support the needs of the ADHD parents and carers, individuals and communities particularly in areas where there is little or no support currently available.
+The founders of ADHD Foundation established the Foundation in 2017 in order to support the needs of the ADHD parents, individuals and communities particularly in areas where there is little or no support currently available.
 We hear from people every day who are faced with unrealistic financial costs for the diagnosis of ADHD and medication and therapy.
-Costs are so high it often prohibits much needed treatment.
-Currently, treatment is only available through private avenues as the Public Health systems of each state and territory, do not diagnose or treat ADHD, especially in Adults.
-Therefore, large numbers of those with ADHD cannot afford to meet the costs charged in the Private Health system in order to obtain the treatment they require.
-The ADHD Foundation is committed to developing ways to reduce this cost.
+Often, costs are so high it often prohibits much needed treatment.
+Currently, treatment is only available through private avenues as the Public Health systems of each state and territory, do not diagnose or treat ADHD, especially in adults.
+Therefore, large numbers of those with ADHD cannot afford to meet the costs charged in the Private Health system to get the required treatment.
+So, that is why the ADHD Foundation is committed to developing ways to reduce this cost.

 As the board of ADHD Foundation, we strive to understand your needs, strengthen and positively provide for the needs of people living with the effects of ADHD.